-The origins of the castle date back to the second half or the end of the 13th century, although the first reliable record of it dates back to 1316.
-Its task was to protect the north-western borders of the Kingdom of Hungary.
-Vrsatec was created as a royal castle, but over the centuries belonged to various feudal lords.
+The beginnings of the castle date back to the second half or the end of the 13th century, although the first reliable record of it dates back to 1316.
+Its task was to protect the northwestern borders of the Kingdom of Hungary.
+Vrsatec was built as a royal castle, but over the centuries it belonged to various feudal lords.
 Among them in the second decade of the fourteenth century was Matthew Csák, after whose death the castle returned to the king.
 Then it was held by Alexander of Hédervár and his son Nicholas, and since 1396 Stibor of Stiboricz, the closest and most influential adviser of Sigmund of Luxembourg.
 In the years 1432 – 1434 Vrsatec was in the hands of the Hussite-friendly castellan Nicholas Szobony, in 1439 it was sold to Queen Elizabeth, and in the mid-15th century it belonged to the Hunyady family.
-Afer John Hunyady, inherited it his son, Matthias Corvinus, who for war services donated it to the local landowning family in 1577.
-In the 17th century, the castle lost its significance because the owners moved to a new palace in the village of Pruské.
-In the years 1680 and 1708, it twice burning during the conquest of the imperial army.
-With the consent of the last owner, graf Kóniggseg, it was blown up in 1708, for fear of being re-captured by the insurgents.
+Afer John Hunyady, inherited it his son, Matthias Corvinus, who in 1477 gave it as a gift to a local landowning family.
+In the 17th century, the castle lost its significance, as the owners moved to a new palace in the village of Pruské.
+In 1680 and 1708, it burned twice during the capture by imperial troops during anti-Habsburg uprisings.
+With the consent of the last owner, Graf Kóniggseg, castle was blown up in 1708, for fear of being re-captured by the insurgents.

-Due to the lack of space in the upper part of the castle, utility rooms were located on the wider outer ward (50×60 meters), on the rocky terrace below the upper castle.
-The only access to this rock-surrounded part led from the north-east.
-The upper castle was connected with outer ward by a narrow and steep path on the south side, with stairs partially carved into the rock.
-With time, the outer ward, turned into a typical lower castle, became the main part of the building.
-In the 16th century, a renaissance palace and economic buildings were erected here.
-The castle had its own bakery, granary, stable, and beer was also brewed there.
-The whole was surrounded by a rather thin defensive wall (1 meter), which was only thicker (1.7 meters) from the northern, entry side.
-It was strengthened by a cylindrical and polygonal tower on the west side and a northern bastion in the shape of a rounded, elongated wedge.
-A cannons were placed on a shelf partly carved in the rock, between the lower and upper castle, there was a cannon bastion too.
+Due to the thinness of the space in the upper part of the castle, utility buildingd were located on a larger outer ward (50×60 meters), on a rock terrace below the upper castle.
+The only access to this surrounded by rocks part was from the north.
+In the 16th century, a Renaissance palace and economic buildings were built here.
+The castle had its own bakery, granary, stable, and beer was also brewed.
+The whole was surrounded by a fairly thin defensive wall, 1 meter thick, which was only thicker (1.7 meters) from the northern entrance side.
+It was strengthened by a cylindrical and pentagonal tower on the west side and a northern bastion in the shape of a rounded, elongated wedge.
+A cannons were placed on a shelf partly carved in rock, between the outer and upper castle.

 The best preserved part of the lower castle is the palace, whose walls with windows have been preserved to the height of the first floor and are clearly visible from the west side of the hill.
 The western defensive wall and the tower on the cliff look worse, from which only small fragments have survived.
 Small pieces of walls and foundations partially hidden in the ground and shafts remained from other structures of the lower castle.
 Only fragments of the oldest square tower and defensive walls have survived from the upper castle buildings at the top of the rock.
 This part of the castle is particularly vulnerable to erosion, more stones fall off it.
 It is worth noting that the upper castle is over 90 meters above the lower one.
 This is the biggest difference in height between the objects of the same castle in Slovakia.
 Several dozen meters of climb over steep rocks, makes the upper castle one of the most difficult to access in Slovakia.